Safecast/TTProto/README.md

-These are the Protocol Buffer definitions for Teletype.
-They define the highly-compressed LPWAN "on-air" data format transmitted between the teletype client devices and the gateways.
+These are the Protocol Buffer definitions for routing between TTNode, TTGate, and TTServe.
+They define the highly-compressed "on-air" data format optimized initially for the highly-constrained LoRaWAN transport.

-I use two language bindings: golang for the gateway and service, and clang for the device.
+There are two language bindings: golang for the gateway and service, and clang for the device.

-I use google's protocol buffers tools for the gateway and service, and "nanopb" for the device.
+Google's protocol buffers tools are used for the gateway and service, and "nanopb" for the device.